InfinitumForm/cf-geoplugin/readme.txt

 == Changelog ==

+= 8.1.1 =
+* Adding transitional code for the geo banner
+* Adding calling_code and country_code_3
+* Added new country flags
+* Added postcode library for the Serbia
+* Improved Woocommerce integration for the PayPal extensions
+* Fixed Geo banner cache
+* Fixed shortcode cache
+* Fixed license activation
+* Switched Geo banner from get_posts to direct MySQL query

 = 8.1.0 =
 * Added improved integration for the GPS module
 * Aded new action and filters